abuhelos/weather-app/README.md

   - temperatureConverter: Converts Kelvin to Farenheit
   - timeConverter: Converts unix time to day of week, month, and day of month
   - truncate: Truncates a string down to the specified number of words.
 Only the first three values of the date string were needed to this was used in the timeConverter function to get the day of week, month, and day of month
-- Renders forecastElements which maps through each day of the weeklyForecast and sends its values into the WeeklyFBar component which orgainzes the content into a three column display
+- Renders forecastElements which maps through each day of the weeklyForecast and sends its values into the WeeklyFBar component which organizes the content into a three column display

 WeeklyFBar.jsx: